 The ruling party is struggling to contain the repercussions of a graft scandal, in which the billionaire owner of a bank accused the head of the financial regulator KNF of asking him to pay millions of dollars to a lawyer in exchange for providing “support” for his struggling bank.
 Marek Chrzanowski, the KNF chief and PiS-appointee, denies any wrongdoing but was forced to resign.

-Poland’s Law and Justice, who ran on a strong anti-corruption platform, is facing a strong backlash.
+The Polish ruling party, who ran on a strong anti-corruption platform, is facing a strong backlash.
 Although it is unlikely to pass, the no-confidence motion filed by the opposition Civic Platform (PO) on Friday is a sign, among others, of mounting pressure at home.
 Opposition groups are calling for a parliamentary inquiry, accusing the government of failing to ensure an independent investigation.

 Popular support falling